These 7 Foods Are Most Likely to Cause Food Poisoning, CDC Says

 The CDC also reports that most raw poultry products are contaminated with Campylobacter, a type of bacteria that is associated with approximately 1.5 million illnesses in the U.S. each year.
 They may also be contaminated with Clostridium perfringens, a type of bacteria that causes illness in approximately 1 million U.S. residents each year; and Salmonella, as well as other types of bacteria.

 To protect yourself, the CDC recommends cooking ground beef, pork, veal, and lamb to 160 degrees Fahrenheit; cooking ground and fresh poultry to 165 degrees Fahrenheit; cooking fresh beef, veal, and lamb to 145 degrees Fahrenheit; cooking fresh pork to 160 degrees Fahrenheit; and heating pre-cooked pork to 140 degrees Fahrenheit.
-Seafood should be cooked to 145 degrees Fahrenheit, and should be reheated to 160 degrees Fahrenheit.

 Fruits and vegetables